Posted in

 My 28mm Tufo Comtura 4 TR tires inflate to around 30.8mm on these wheels, so the tire-rim transition is quite smooth.

-Overall, these are not bad wheels.
-They are very competitively priced, but I feel like the similarly priced steel-spoked YOELEO NxT SL2 wheels still have an edge.
-Especially thanks to the more modern rim profile and better crosswind stability.
+Overall, these are solid wheels.
+They are very competitively priced, but I feel that the similarly priced steel-spoked YOELEO NxT SL2 wheels still have an edge.
+This is especially thanks to the more modern rim profile and better crosswind stability.
 I’m curious, though, to see what wheels MovingSports will release in the future.

 MovingSports SL1200 Alternatives